 Brief: The B-2 is a stealthy, long-range, penetrating nuclear and conventional strike bomber.
 It is based on a flying wing design combining low observability (LO) with high aerodynamic efficiency.
-The aircraft's blended fuselage/wing holds two weapons bays capable of carrying nearly 60,000 lb in various combinations.
+The aircraft's blended fuselage/wing holds two weapons bays capable of carrying nearly 60,000 Ib in various combinations.
 Spirit entered combat during Allied Force on March 24, 1999, striking Serbian targets.
 Production was completed in three blocks, and all aircraft were upgraded to Block 30 standard with AESA radar.
-Construction was limited to 21 aircraft due to cost and political considerations and a single B-2 was subsequently lost in a crash at Andersen on Feb.
+Construction was limited to 21 aircraft due to cost and political considerations, and a single B-2 was subsequently lost in a crash at Andersen on Feb.
 23, 2008.
 Modernization is focused on safeguarding the B-2A's penetrating strike capability in high-end threat environments and integrating advanced weapons.
 Recent upgrades significantly enhance the B-2's ability to deliver precision nuclear and conventional weapons under GPS-denied or degraded conditions.
-The aircraft is now capable of using radar to supply targeting data, or by feeding coordinates to weapons pre-release to thwart jamming.
-A B-2A successfully employed the longer-range JASSM-ER cruise missile in a test launch last December, clearing the way for full integration.
-Ongoing efforts include Advanced Communications upgrades to provide Mobile User Objective System (MUOS) secure, jam-resistant SATCOM and NATO-interoperable SATURN UHF/VHF as well as Link 16-based in flight retasking, replacing the primary cockpit displays, advanced IFF, and weapons integration.
+The aircraft is now capable of using radar to supply targeting data or feeding coordinates to weapons pre-release to thwart jamming.
+A B-2A successfully employed the longerrange JASSM-ER cruise missile in a test launch last December, clearing the way for full integration.
+Ongoing efforts include Advanced Communications upgrades to provide Mobile User Objective System (MUOS) secure, jamresistant SATCOM and NATO-interoperable SATURN UHF/VHF as well as Link 16-based in-flight retasking.
+The B-2 is also receiving new primary cockpit displays, advanced IFF, and advanced weapons integration.
 These upgrades collectively shift the B-2 to an easily upgradable open-system architecture to keep pace with emerging threats.
 USAF is also working to enhance the fleet's maintainability with LO signature improvements to coatings, materials, and radar-absorptive structures such as the radome and engine inlets/exhausts.
-The fleet returned to flight in May 2023 following a six-month fleetwide stand-down in the wake of a pair of landing accidents in 2021 and 2023, which severely damaged two aircraft.
-USAF plans to retire the fleet once the B-21 Raider enters service in sufficient numbers around 2032.
+The fleet returned to flight in 2023 following a six-month fleetwide stand-down after a pair of landing accidents that severely damaged two aircraft.
+AFGSC is retiring the aircraft damaged in the 2022 landing accident at Whiteman in FY25.
+The cut reduces the fleet to 19 aircraft, and USAF plans to fully retire the remainder of the fleet once the B-21 Raider enters service in sufficient numbers around 2032.